mengjie16/EtikeMSW/README.md

 then add the repo
 click the 'sync'  then you can see the changes update on the browser.

+There two ways to run application.
+First way:

 1. git clone git@github.com:mengjie16/EtikeMSW.git
 2. eclipse import->maven import->pom.xml.